Materials-Consortia/OPTIMADE/optimade.rst

 - **Type**: dictionary
 - **Requirements/Conventions**:

-  - Each trajectory MUST have a reference_structure.
+  - Each trajectory MUST have a :property:`reference_structure`.
-  - This reference_structure MAY be one of the frames from the trajectory, in that case the `reference_frame`_ field MUST specify which frame has been used.
+  - This :property:`reference_structure` MAY be one of the frames from the trajectory, in that case the `reference_frame`_ field MUST specify which frame has been used.
-  - Queries on the trajectories MUST be done on the information supplied in the reference_structure when the queried property is in the reference_structure.
+  - Queries on the trajectories MUST be done on the information supplied in the :property:`reference_structure` when the queried property is in the :property:`reference_structure`.
     The subfields of the reference_structure MUST have the same queryability as in the `structures entries`_.

   - This reference frame has the same properties as the structure entries namely: